openintents/openintents/Safe/readme.txt

 ---------------------------------------------------------
 release: 1.1.1
-date: 2009-??
+date: 2009-05-30

 - Secure deletion of CSV files after import.
-- Add support for file encryption.
+- Add support for file stream encryption, to be used by Obscura.
 - Add Trivium stream cipher.

 ---------------------------------------------------------